In order of appearance.

 - Heroic Sacrifice: As seen in the Death by Adaptation entry above, he dies holding off Staff Officer Black's giant mecha in order to protect Goku.

-- In-Series Nickname: In the Japanese, Goku has trouble remembering his full name, so Goku calls him Hacchan (Eight-Man in the US manga and Eighter in the dub).
+- In-Series Nickname: In the Japanese, Goku has trouble remembering his full name, so Goku calls him Hacchan (Eight-Man in the US manga, Eighter in the English dub, and Octavio in the Latin American Spanish dub).
 He likes the nickname so much that he takes it as his official name.

 - The Load: Sort-of.
 He spent more time being in distress and had to be saved by Goku a number a time.
 Then he got mad.

 - Megaton Punch: What he did to General White.
 He punched him so hard that he flew through a brick wall and over the horizon.

 - Sensitive Guy and Manly Man: With Goku... of sorts.
-Android 8 is the Sensitive Guy who hate fighting or hurting people, while Gokus is a Blood Knight who doesn't mind killing people if it means protecting others.
+Android 8 is the Sensitive Guy who hates fighting or hurting people, while Goku, even when he's just a kid when they met, is a Blood Knight who doesn't mind killing people if it means protecting others.

 - What Measure Is a Non-Human?: When asked to stay in the village after finding out he hid the Dragon Ball from the Red Ribbon Army to keep the people in the village from being executed, he hesitated by saying that he wasn't human.The Mayor: I met people I wouldn't call human.
-It's your heart who makes you who you are and you have a big one.
+It's your heart that makes you who you are and you have a big one.